tsundoku/tsundoku.github.io/README.md

 Q - *MySQL vs. PostgreSQL vs. SQL Server vs. Sybase vs. Oracle vs. IBM*
 A - I only care about having clear and consistent table and column naming conventions
-A - but DB2 does have the most complete implementation of ANSI SQL (which gives you luxuries like INTERSECT)
+A - but DB2 does have the most complete implementation of ANSI SQL, which gives you luxuries like INTERSECT

 Q - *Intel vs. AMD vs. Arm*
 A - if this is an assembly language question then TI MSP430